 - Avoid sarees with huge or dense prints, excessively ornate embellishments, broad borders or a lot of jarring colours.
 Stay with smaller-sized, spread-out, sparser prints.

 - Also, avoid horizontal patterns/ stripes, broad, multi-coloured stripes and big checkered patterns.
 Many Kanjeevaram Sarees have these patterns, they also are available in narrower borders and much more-balanced designs.
 Select the latter!

 - Broad borders, either woven or embellished, ought to be strictly prevented because they also visually ‘cut’ the peak (thus, contributing to the girth).

-- If you’ve broad shoulders/ arms/ torso, avoid sarees which have embellishments around the Pallu/ Pallav, especially individuals in which the decoration rests around the shoulder/ bosom area.
+- If you’ve broad shoulders/ arms/ torso, avoid sarees which have embellishments around the Pallu/ Pallav, especially for individuals in which the decoration rests around the shoulder/ bosom area.

 - Ones with big embroidered motifs, large crystals and gemstones and very heavy Pallus ought to be prevented.
-For those who have an extensive bulky mid-riff, patli-pallu sarees (in which the pleats have the identical design/ embellishment because the pallu) isn’t for you personally – because they will break your frame, contributing to the width.
+For those who have an extensive bulky mid-riff, patli-pallu sarees (in which the pleats have the identical design/ embellishment because of the pallu) isn’t for you personally – because they will break your frame, contributing to the width.

 4. The Support

 - Exactly what supports your saree – your blouse/ choli, the petticoat, accessories, jewellery, makeup and hairdo – plays an important role in making certain that you simply look suave, svelte and stylish.